 A rigorous study of probability theory, developed from the axioms of probability using calculus, set theory and combinatorics.
 Topics include univariate and multivariate distributions, joint distributions of discrete and continuous random variables, conditional and marginal distributions, Jacobians, and distributions of functions of random variables.

-Theory of Probability II
+Theory of Probability II Prerequisite: MATH 3407 0.5 unit

 A continuation of MATH 3407.
 Topics include: Jacobians, transformations of several random variables, indicator variables with applications, limit theorems with applications, Poisson processes and Markov chains.